 Yes here they/we/whoever are not talking common multiplatform runtime, that is true.
 But, I think Xamarin has lost.
-MSFT has decided to implement common multi-platform platform (sic) itself, vs buying Xamarin or working with Xamarin or some such long winded excersize.
+MSFT has decided to implement a common multi-platform platform (sic) itself, vs buying Xamarin or working with Xamarin or some such long-winded exercise.
 Microsoft solution is currently not a single monolithic executable providing a common runtime that is true.
 And significant.
-For me this means they have finally concluded that is not a best approach.
+For me this means they have finally concluded that is not the best approach.
 Especially when needing and using native UI.

-In essence now after next Office wave is shaping up publicly, it is clear MSFT does not need Xamarin.
-I do not think MSFT will be against Xamarin efforts, quite the contrary, but still Xamarin will not be the foundation of any MSFT made, cross platform code.
+In essence now after the next Office wave is shaping up publicly, it is clear MSFT does not need Xamarin.
+I do not think MSFT will be against Xamarin efforts, quite the contrary, but still, Xamarin will not be the foundation of any MSFT-made, cross-platform code.

 End of story?
 Not yet.
-The end of Xamarin story is detailed here.
+The end of Xamarin’s story is detailed here.
 It is called “AirSpace”.
-The new Microsoft Cross Platform Architecture.
+The new Microsoft Cross-Platform Architecture.

-It is not entirely clear is this architecture implemented as a “tool chain” or a “platform”.
-I think this is combination of both.
-The “thing” spills out common modules yes, but they are compiled in different binaries for different platforms. (platforms are listed on the left).
+It is not entirely clear is this architecture implemented as a “toolchain” or a “platform”.
+I think this is a combination of both.
+The “thing” spills out common modules, yes, but they are compiled in different binaries for different platforms. (platforms are listed on the left).

 As the UI parts are definitely different since native UI’s are used, it is even less clear (from this picture) what is this “AirSpace Frontend”.
 Probably some abstractions (and tools) to ease up the multi-platform UI building.

 In case you have not noticed, Office and other Microsoft flagship products have never been running on top of CLR.
-Or implemented using .NET, C# and a such.
+Or implemented using .NET, C#, and such.

-This all, seems to me as an EOL (end of line) for Common Language Runtime too.
-In any case, end of story for Xamarin, foster-child.
+This all seems to me as an EOL (end of the line) for Common Language Runtime too.
+In any case, end of the story for Xamarin, foster-child.

 (For the continuation of this speculation please proceed here)